jerichoBob/GR/Mathematica/README.md

 David Brown @ NC State created the GRHelper package and tidied things up and put those functions into the package form you see here.

 Bob Seaton @ NC State wanted a prettier output for the Christoffel Symbols, so he added that function and checked it into github.
+Apparently, he also likes talking about himself in the 3rd person :P
 ## Usage

 Inside the Mathematica Desktop app, locate and open the **usingChristoffelSymbols.nb** file (open it inside Mathematica!).
 It has examples you can play with.
 But before you can use that file, you'll need to [install the GRHelper package](README-InstallPackage.md).